“What if, today, we were grateful for everything?” asks Charlie Brown.

 Notes: There are many additional resources about #foodwaste.

-9th Biennial Childhood Obesity Conference.
+Today marks the start of the 9th Biennial Childhood Obesity Conference.
 Since it's founding 18 years ago by UC ANR Specialist Pat Crawford, it has grown from a small gathering of California researchers, educators, and health care professionals to the nation's largest gathering on the topic of pediatric obesity/overweight.

 “Not changing is risky.
 The United States – along with Mexico – has the highest obesity rates in the industrialized world.
 With these extraordinarily high obesity rates, we are on a path toward ever-rising chronic disease rates including not just diabetes, but also heart disease and some cancers, increasing health care costs and reducing productivity.

 Even more alarming, is a little known fact that 23 percent of the adolescents in this country currently have pre-diabetes or diabetes as measured by actual blood tests in our largest national study of health (NHANES).
 Something is seriously wrong in a society such as ours where so many children are growing up with such a high risk of preventable disease.”

 You can read the complete interview at the UC Food Observer.
 You'll also find a recent story about the 45 youth advocates from organizations around California joining this year's conference to bring the voices of youth to this vital conversation.